This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Nothing warms us up like wool, which is why it’s everyone’s go-to choice not only for cold-weather coats but for winter furnishings too.
 A woven wool fabric, such as our Faroe collection of herringbone wool chenille, combines classic English style with natural warmth, making it perfect for winter interiors.
 Look no further than Faroe for the jewel-like colours key to true winter colour palettes or the acid tones that are the highlight of a bright winter scheme (the lime colourway is a classic bright winter contrasting hue, for example).

 To bring the essence of true winter to your interiors, contrast is key.
-Begin with a base of cool shades of white, which, to be authentic to this winter colour palette, should have grey or blue undertones.
+Begin with a base of cool shades of white, which, to be authentic to this winter colour season palette, should have grey or blue undertones.
 These are hues that remind us of the depths of winter, with its snowy landscapes and black-as-night bare trees.
 Then, the contrast comes from a pop of bright colour – whether that be a hot pink or a vibrant red.
 A great way to achieve this is by painting your walls in a cool white, such as Strong White from Farrow & Ball, and choosing a really vibrant upholstery fabric for your furniture.
-Our Omega III in Rouge works perfectly against the pale wall, with additional interest provided by the white frame detail on the cushions and seat.
+Our Omega IV in Pillarbox works perfectly against the pale wall, with additional interest provided by the white frame detail on the cushions and seat.
 One tip: if your room is north facing, a true winter colour palette could feel a bit too chilly, so reserve this scheme for spaces that benefit from some sunshine.

 Kilim/Sarouk/Samos/Kilim Fabric/Linwood